laurenqu/laurenqu.github.io/_portfolio/EconTheoryRL.md

 total expected allocation weight (or winning probability) across all N bidders whose types belong to the subset A <= probability that at least one bidder has a type in A.

 Total winning probability for bidders in A does not exceed the available "allocation capacity" which depends on the likelihood of at least one bidder having a type in A.

 This constraint ensures that the auction is feasible and respects the rules of probability and allocation.

+## *Manelli, A. and D. Vincent (2010): “Bayesian and Dominant Strategy Implementation in the Independent, Private Values Model,” Econometrica 78(6), 1905-1939.

+Under private, independent valuation and linear utility, Bayesian Incentive Compatibility (BIC) mechanism can be achieved by Dominant-Strategy Incentive Compatibility (DSIC) mechanism, generating the same probability of transaction and expected payment.

+DSIC: reporting truthfully is **unconditionally** optimal (always better than any other report, no matter how others behave), and Weakly Dominant Strategy Equilibrium.

+BIC: **conditional** on others report truthfully, reporting truthfully maximizes agent's expected utility given true value.

+## *Moldovanu, B., A. Gershkov, and X. Shi (2011): “Bayesian and Dominant Strategy Implementation Revisited, mimeo, University of Bonn.